 You can definitely make this potato casserole without broiling the cheese on top if you are trying to save time.

 This Instant Pot Potato Cheese Casserole can easily be frozen.
-Place it in a freezer-safe dish and seal it.
-To thaw, remove from the freezer, and you can either microwave it or heat it back up in your oven by placing it into an oven-safe dish.
+Please place it in a freezer-safe dish and seal it.
+To thaw, remove it from the freezer, and you can either microwave it or heat it back up in your oven by placing it into an oven-safe dish.
 Bake at 350º F until bubbly.

 This potato casserole will keep for four days in your refrigerator…but with melty cheese, expect it to disappear way before that!